Skip to main content

 Importance of Treynor Ratio in evaluating mutual funds

 The Treynor Ratio is important because it helps investors determine if the returns of a mutual fund are worth the risk.
 This is especially useful for comparing mutual funds with different risk levels.
 A fund with a higher Treynor Ratio is generally preferred as it indicates higher returns per unit of risk.
-This makes the Treynor Ratio a valuable tool for investors looking to maximise their returns while managing risk.
+This makes the Treynor Ratio a valuable tool for investors looking to maximize their returns while managing risk.

 Tips to use Treynor ratio to evaluate mutual fund